mbernste/mbernste.github.io/_posts/2022-06-12-systems_of_linear_equations.md

 Reasoning about the solutions to a system of linear equations by respresenting the system as a matrix equation
 --------------------------------------------------------------------------------------------------------------

 Now, a natural question is: given a system of linear equations, how many solutions does it have?
 Will a system always have a solution?
 If did does have a solution will it only be one solution?
-We will use concepts from linear algebra to help address this question.
+We will use concepts from linear algebra to address these questions.

 First, note that we can write a system of linear equations much more succinctly using [matrix-vector](https://mbernste.github.io/posts/matrix_vector_mult/) multiplication.
 That is,